PitchforkAssistant/devvit-flair-assistant/redditwiki.md

 # Configuration

 This app has configurable settings for each of its subreddits.
-If you have installed it on your subreddit, you can find its settings at `https://developers.reddit.com/r/subreddit/apps/flairassistant` or by going to Mod Tools -> Installed Apps and clicking the Settings button next to flairassistant on new Reddit.
+If you have installed it on your subreddit, you can find its settings at `https://developers.reddit.com/r/subreddit/apps/flairassistant` or by going to Mod Tools -> Installed Apps on new Reddit and clicking the Settings button next to Flair Assistant.

 ## Header and Footer